Sharkem11111111/frail/README_IPA_BUILD.md

 ## 📋 Distribution

-### App Store Distribution
-1. Build the IPA using the script
-2. Upload to App Store Connect using Xcode or Application Loader
-3. Submit for review

-### TestFlight Distribution
+### Development/Testing Distribution
-1. Build the IPA using the script
+1. Build the unsigned IPA using the script
-2. Upload to App Store Connect
-3. Add testers and distribute via TestFlight

-### Ad Hoc Distribution
+2. Use for internal testing and development
+3. Can be installed on devices for testing (with appropriate provisioning)

+### Converting to Signed IPA (if needed)
+To create a signed IPA for App Store or TestFlight:
-1. Update `ios/exportOptions.plist` method to `ad-hoc`
+1. Update `ios/exportOptions.plist` method to `app-store`
-2. Build the IPA
-3. Distribute to registered devices
+2. Add your Team ID and provisioning profiles
+3. Run the build script again

 ## 🛠️ Development